paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

 **(e) Assistance for State dam safety programs**

-(1) **In general** — To encourage the establishment and maintenance of effective State programs intended to ensure dam safety, to protect human life and property, and to improve State dam safety programs, the Director shall provide assistance with amounts made available under [section 467j of this title](./chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md#section-467j) to assist States in establishing, maintaining, and improving dam safety programs in accordance with the criteria specified in paragraph (2).
+(1) **In general** — To encourage the establishment and maintenance of effective State programs intended to ensure dam safety, to protect human life and property, and to improve State dam safety programs, the Administrator shall provide assistance with amounts made available under section 467j 11 See References in Text note below. of this title to assist States in establishing, maintaining, and improving dam safety programs in accordance with the criteria specified in paragraph (2).

 (2) **Criteria and budgeting requirement** — For a State to be eligible for assistance under this subsection, a State dam safety program must be working toward meeting the following criteria and budgeting requirement: